hemidactylus/langserve_cassandra_entomology_rag/README.md

-# RAG LangServe chain template
+# RAG LangChain template with Cassandra

-A basic chain template showing the RAG pattern using a vector store on Astra DB / Apache Cassandra®.
+A basic chain template showing the RAG pattern using a vector store on (CQL) Astra DB / Apache Cassandra®.

 ## Setup: